Hubcosc/Hubcosc/README.md

-- 👋 Hi, I’m Abdusleam!
+👋 Hi, I’m Abdusleam!

-- 🔒 Cybersecurity Enthusiastic
+ 💻 Computer Science Student
-- 💻 Computer Science Student
+ 🖥️ Backend and API Developer
-- 🚀 Learning New Techniques
+ 🚀 Learning New Techniques
-- 📚 Open to Collaboration
+ 📚 Open to Collaboration
-- 💬 Feel free to chat!
+ 💬 Feel free to chat!